frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 Tradition depicts him as a man who was personally very austere and full of goodness towards others.

 Peter, John, and James the Less were known as the pillars of the primitive Church.
-James died a martyr\'s death in Jerusalem around the year 62 AD and is the author of one of the Catholic Epistles.
+James died a martyr\'s death in Jerusalem around the year 62 A.D. and is the author of one of the Catholic Epistles.

 So as we start this month of May, we could ask the apostles to give us the fire of the Holy Spirit, so that we might see the souls around us that God wants us to bring closer to Him during this month---perhaps particularly by visiting some shrines of Our Lady during this Marian month, maybe going on a pilgrimage saying the Rosary, taking care of our own personal Rosary, helping our families to be more aware of the shrines of Our Lady around us, and also instilling a great apostolic spirit in all the people that we meet, so that we can also transmit to all of them the same spirit that fired St. Philip and St. James.